-- A completed online admissions application form via TADS - \$65 non-refundable registration fee (or \$125 after the Priority Admissions deadline) paid via TADS - Copy of the child's birth certificate or passport turned in to ILM Academy - Personal interview with the parents, if needed, and student - Applicant Evaluation form filled out by applicant's most recent teacher or mentor (for applying 1st-8th graders only) - Records Request form filled out and turned in with all requested materials by applicant's most recent school (for applying 1st-8th graders only)
+- A completed online admissions application form via School Information System - \$65 non-refundable registration fee (or \$125 after the Priority Admissions deadline) paid via School Information System - Copy of the child's birth certificate or passport submitted to ILM Academy - Personal interview with the parents, if needed, and student - Applicant Evaluation form filled out by applicant's most recent teacher or mentor (for applying 1st-8th graders only) - Records Request form filled out and turned in with all requested materials by applicant's most recent school (for applying 1st-8th graders only)

 Based on this information, the school will make a decision to accept or decline the student.
 The school reserves the right to deny or revoke admission to students if records show that false or misleading information has been provided in the application process.
 In case a child is denied admission to the school, the parents may make a written appeal to the Advisory Panel.

 In order to complete the admissions process and have the student begin classes at ILM Academy, the following items must be completed and submitted:

-- \$100 non-refundable book/activity fee for ECC, Montessori, and elementary students and \$150 non-refundable activity/lab fee for middle school students paid via TADS - \$15 school supply fee for ECC and Montessori students paid via TADS - Enrollment forms completed via TADS (includes Emergency Contact, Pick-Up Authorization, Payment Option Agreement) - Tuition method submitted to ILM Academy - Most recent Immunization record or exemption affidavit submitted to ILM Academy (as required by the state of Texas) - Hearing and Vision screening as required by the state of Texas - Physical Examination form filled out by student's physician and submitted to ILM Academy (as required below)
+- \$115 non-refundable activity fee for incoming ECC and Montessori students - \$100 non-refundable activity fee for incoming elementary students - \$150 non-refundable activity and lab fee for incoming middle school students - Enrollment forms completed via School Information System (includes Emergency Contact, Pick-Up Authorization, Payment Option Agreement) - Tuition method submitted to ILM Academy - Most recent Immunization record or exemption affidavit submitted to ILM Academy (as required by the state of Texas) - Hearing and Vision screening as required by the state of Texas - Physical Examination form filled out by student's physician and submitted to ILM Academy (as required below)